-**The answer to this question is not always straightforward, and it may need to be considered by EPA on a case-by-case basis.
+**This determination is not always straightforward, and it may need to be considered by EPA on a case-by-case basis.
 Send us a question if you are unsure about your building, because your certification eligibility could be affected.

 EPA's best practice is to benchmark each building separately because that will isolate potential problems and help you find the most cost-effective improvements.
 However, we know it’s not always possible.
 If you have a property that cannot qualify as a single structure, and the buildings are not separately metered, you may benchmark it as a single property, but you will not be eligible for ENERGY STAR certification.
 If you want to be eligible for certification, you will need to install additional meters to separately meter each building.